-As an expert sommelier and brewer, my expertise lies in the realm of and , but I can certainly provide some insights into the use of creatine during pregnancy.
+As an expert sommelier and brewer, my expertise lies in the realm of wine and beer, but I can certainly provide some insights into the use of creatine during pregnancy.
 It's important to note that I am not a medical professional, so always consult with your healthcare provider before making any decisions about supplementation during pregnancy.

 Creatine is a naturally occurring compound found in our bodies, primarily in muscle cells, where it plays a crucial role in energy metabolism.
 It is commonly used as a supplement by athletes and bodybuilders to enhance performance and increase muscle mass.
 However, when it comes to pregnancy, the use of creatine as a supplement is a topic that requires careful consideration and research.